What are the must-have dishes on the Easter menu in Italy? Let's discover together the typical recipes of each region!

 They are served with the island's typical liqueurs, such as myrtle, and there is also a savory version with goat cheese and mint.

-It is a dessert in which the contaminations of all the cultures that have inhabited Sicily come together: in fact, the name derives from the Arabic word 'Quas'at' which means large, round bowl then, during the Norman era, the nuns of the Martorana monastery added the typical green marzipan border to the cassata; the Spaniards introduced the use of sponge cake and chocolate, finally in the Baroque period candied fruit was added.
+It is a dessert in which the contaminations of all the cultures that have inhabited Sicily come together: indeed, the name derives from the Arabic word 'Quas'at' which means "large, round bowl" then, during the Norman era, the nuns of the Martorana monastery added the typical green marzipan border; the Spaniards introduced the use of sponge cake and chocolate, finally in the Baroque period candied fruit was added.

 Cassata is a very elaborate dessert, especially in the sumptuous decoration that covers it: the base of soft sponge cake is filled with a mouth-watering ricotta cream enriched with candied fruit and chocolate chips.
 The outer rim is made of green almond paste and the surface is covered with a thick sugar glaze and a rich candied fruit decoration.

-The Ramerino Bread is a small, shiny, golden-colored soft loaf of medieval origin named after "ramerino," an ancient 14th-century Tuscan word for the rosemary plant.
+The Ramerino Bread is a small, sweet, shiny, golden-colored soft loaf of medieval origin named after "ramerino," an ancient 14th-century Tuscan word for the rosemary plant - which is the main ingredient, as well as the raisin.

-It has an origin closely linked to religion and has always been considered a bread of devotion, blessed during Holy Thursday mass.
-Characteristic is the cross cut on the surface, used to help leavening and linked to a symbolic meaning like every ingredient that makes it up.
+Its origins are closely linked to religion and it has always been considered a bread of devotion, blessed during Holy Thursday mass.
+The first feature is the cross cut on the surface, used to help leavening and linked to a symbolic meaning like every ingredient that makes it up.

-Traditionally it is eaten on Maundy Thursday as well as on Easter Day, alone or together with blessed eggs or as an accompaniment to cold cuts.
+Traditionally it is eaten on Maundy Thursday as well as on Easter Day, alone or together with blessed eggs or as a side for cold cuts.

 Easter comes with the awakening of Nature, and there are many first fruits that can be brought to the table.